BekaValentine/cyberpunk_game/ai_ideas.md

 POSSIBLE ANSWER: have some kind of linear or temporal reasoning

 OPEN QUESTION: how can the knowledge representation avoid re-calculating all the truths when the world changes?

+IDEA: lazy enrichment of NPC lives? there are some things that pretty much everyone does in the world that is visible externally to us for instnace going from place to place, eating food, talking to others, reading their phone, etc etc. That is relatively simple and easy to implement for all NPCs. but the details of who they are, what they're doing, why, where they're going, what they're reading or talking about, etc. is harder to do all at once, from the outset of the game. perhaps instead, this kind of information can be generated on the fly, lazily enriching the NPCs as needed, in response to the user. for instance, an NPC that is just walking around need not have a given destination. but if the NPC is followed, or seen multiple times, it could be useful to generate a destination, fleshing out a little bit of their life because the player might *see* that extra bit of their life.